NataliaMolinaR/ANPR_usingSVM_4OCR/README.md

 - **Extraction**: this file allows you detect and extract plate's characters.
 You have to have a image that enclose perfectly the plate's rectangle and just that rectangle.

--  **PPIF**: this is a little library with some processing image tecniques using OpenCV and other functions.
+-  **PPIF**: (Pre Processing Image Functions) this is a little library with some processing image tecniques using OpenCV and other functions made by me.

 -  **Building_data**: this algorithim builds the data_base file.
 Take all the trainning examples and sort it in a matrix of n_smaple x n_features.